addtheletters/space/README.md

 - Add damage systems
 - Make updates for components utilize delta time

+Note: Files in glTest are entirely for testing and may represent various stages of development.
+Some may cease to work as coding proceeds.

 Current GravityTest functionality:
 - Draws a starfeild
 - Draws a bunch of gravity-pullable objects, with orange triangle overlays
 - Draws a bunch of stationary gravity pullers, with pink square overlays
-- Also has carried over protagonist + other entities from EntityTest
+- Also has carried over protagonist + semiworking missile + other entities from EntityTest

-Current EntityTest functionality:
-- Draws a starfeild
-- Draws a bunch of movers that leave fading trails
-- Draws a bunch of controllable accelerator things with lots of options, with overlays
-- Attempted missile launching, semi-working
-- Attempted 'unit selection', semi-working

 See wiki on GitHub for planned final game mechanics and other info.